-Recipe inspired by the book “Life of Pi” by Yann Martel
+Recipe inspired by “Life of Pi” by Yann Martel

 “When you’ve suffered a great deal in life, each additional pain is both unbearable and trifling.
 My life is like a memento mori painting from European art: there is always a grinning skull at my side to remind me of the folly of human ambition.”